Skip to main content

 Civil cases

-Starting on July 12, 2021, any motion hearings on Monday mornings will be remote by Zoom.
+Starting on July 12, 2021, all civil motion hearings on Monday mornings will be remote by Zoom.
 We will no longer be doing Zoom notices.
-Please use Zoom Meeting ID: 329-206-4390 - FOR CIVIL MOTIONS ONLY
+Please use Zoom Meeting ID: 329-206-4390 - FOR ALL CIVIL MOTIONS ONLY.
+Judge only requires Judge's copies of motions for summary disposition and motions in limine.
+Copies must either be mailed or hand delivered.
+Email copies are not accepted.

 Procedural motions – Mondays at 8:30 a.m.